'What is that, man?' Navy confirms videos of flying objects

 "We need reports and data and things we can analyze, and that's where our aviators come into play," Gradisher said.
 "We need them to participate.
 In years past they didn't necessarily do that because there was a stigma to reporting on something being unidentified."

-Gradisher said the issue is ultimately about the safety and security of the Navy's operations.
+Gradisher said the issue, ultimately, is the safety and security of the Navy's operations.

 "Our aviators train as they fight," he said.
 "And we don't like the idea of someone or something observing how we train."